batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 }
 ```

-And then i make them a restful services which return a JSON with a RestApi.
+Then I turned these functions into Restful service that returns Json with Rest Api.

-- In the beginning, i created a folder.
+- For the first,i created a folder

 > run > cmd